ykhwong/neo4j-to-agensgraph/README.md

   $ tail -f -n +1 export.cypher | perl preprocess.pl --graph=TEMP --import-to-agens
 ```

 Please note that the existing graph repository called TEMP will be removed and initialized.
-You can freely change the path name above.
+You can freely change the graph name above.

 3. Please keep watching the export status from Neo4j.

+## TECHNIAL DETAILS
+* '--graph=GRAPH_NAME' option cannot be omitted because every graph-related elements including verticies and edges must be stored in the repository.
+* '--import-to-agens' depends on the AgensGraph command line interface tool(agens).
+Connection-related options will be all forwarded to the interface.

-## DETAILED USAGE
+### USAGE
 ```
 USAGE: perl preprocess.pl [--import-to-agens] [--graph=GRAPH_NAME] [--help] [filename (optional if STDIN is provided)] Additional optional parameters for the AgensGraph integration: